airtai/fastagency/docs/docs/en/getting-started/index.md

             └── test_workflow.py
         ```

-    5. Open the generated project in `Visual Studio Code` with the following command:
+    5. To run the `FastAgency` application, you need an API key for any LLM.
+The most commonly used LLM is [OpenAI](https://platform.openai.com/docs/models).
+To use it, create an [OpenAI API Key](https://openai.com/index/openai-api/) and set it as an environment variable in the terminal using the following command:

         ```console
+        export OPENAI_API_KEY=paste_openai_api_key_here
+        ```

+        If you want to use a different LLM provider, follow [this guide](../user-guide/runtimes/autogen/using_non_openai_models.md).

+        Alternatively, you can skip this step and set the LLM API key as an environment variable later in the devcontainer's terminal.
+If you open the project in `VSCode` using GUI, you will need to manually set the environment variable in the devcontainer's terminal.

+    6. Open the generated project in `Visual Studio Code` with the following command:
+        ```console
         code my_fastagency_app
         ```

-    6. Once the project is opened, you will get the following option to reopen it in a devcontainer:
+    7. Once the project is opened, you will get the following option to reopen it in a devcontainer:

         <img src="./images/reopen-in-container.png" width="600" class="center">

-    !!! danger "todo"

-    - set OPENAPI key

-    - run tests to make sure everything is fine<>
+    8. After reopening the project in devcontainer, you can verify that the setup is correct by running the provided tests with the following command:

+        ```console
+        pytest
+        ```

 === "env + pip"